jayefem/scan2pdf/README.md

 # Scan2Pdf

 This simple Python script converts scanned image files in a directory.
 It is a workaround for scanners which do not support duplex scan.
-Therefore, the first half of images are assumed as all frontpages.
-The second half of the images are are assumed as all backpages.
-The backpages are in reverse order.
+Assumption: All front pages were scanned first, then all back pages were scanned (in reverse order).

 Suppose, you have the following files scanned:
 ```